Too many feral cats in Doña Ana County, residents want solutions

 “Some people think if you euthanize the cat that’s marking the territory in your yard, it’s not going to happen again.
 And it’s true, that cat won’t, but another cat is going to come in,” he concluded.

-Numerous residents reached out to KTSM over Facebook saying they are feeding some of the cats, but cannot afford to neuter and microchip them.
+Numerous residents reached out to KTSM 9 News over Facebook saying they are feeding some of the cats, but cannot afford to neuter and microchip them.

-One Las Cruces resident Julie Leonard feeds several dozen cats in her neighborhood.
-In contact with the local sanctuaries she was trained to neuter the cats herself, but says the microchips are too expensive.
+One Las Cruces resident, Julie Leonard, feeds several dozen cats in her neighborhood. she has been in contact with the local sanctuaries and was trained to neuter the cats herself, but says the microchips are too expensive.

 Leonard is afraid Animal Control would take the cats she feeds to be euthanized since they are not microchipped.

-Doña Ana county Animal Control supervisor Ernest Jimenez believes TnR program will reduce the number of cats but ” does not reduce the nuisance issues that come along with unowned cats in the community.”
+Doña Ana County Animal Control Supervisor Ernest Jimenez believes a TnR program will reduce the number of cats, but “does not reduce the nuisance issues that come along with unowned cats in the community.”

 Thacker said the Las Cruces City Council is looking into discussing a new ordinance in March, allowing to implement the TnR program for feral cats.